Return to East London & Essex Home Page with this Link

 July the section run a successful stand at the Battlesbridge

-the stand was surely Pat Gill’s 1914 first world war replica machine gun corps
+on the stand was surely Pat Gill’s 1914 first world war replica machine gun

-outfit, complete with Vickers machine gun.
-It certainly caused great interest
+corps outfit, complete with Vickers machine gun.
+It certainly caused great

 Recent section member Norman now has his 350 lightweight running OK and following the DVLA formalities another lightweight will now be joining our ranks and hopefully he will enjoy many happy miles on it.